-Just as swords are associated with samurai, so are geisha (or geiko) associated with Kyoto, Japan’s ancient capital.
-They are one of the most sought-after sights — to the point that working geisha have reported feeling harrassed (more on that below).
-This doesn’t mean you can’t see one; just be cool about it.
+Just as the eponymous tower is associated with Tokyo, so are geisha (or geiko) associated with Kyoto, Japan’s ancient capital.
+They are one of the most sought-after sights, to the point that “no photography” and “no trespassing” signs are now scattered throughout Gion’s private streets, where geisha live and work.

 First of all, what are geisha?